learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.markdown

 date:   2016-12-6
 ---

-ES6 is the next version of Javascript, and it has some great features that you can start using with your D3.js visualizations.
+ES6 is an important update to Javascript, and it has some great features that you can start using with your D3.js visualizations.

 ## Getting set up
 If your project doesn't use ES6 already, you'll have to set up your project to use it.
-You can use [https://babeljs.io](Babel) to compile your ES6 ready JavaScript to JavaScript that works in all the browsers.
+You can use [Babel](https://babeljs.io) to compile your ES6 ready JavaScript to JavaScript that works in all the browsers.

 You can check out instructions on how to get it set up here.
-I recommend using the [https://babeljs.io/docs/usage/cli/](cli tool) if you are comfortable with the terminal.
+I recommend using the [cli tool](https://babeljs.io/docs/usage/cli/) if you are comfortable with the terminal.

 ## Arrow Functions